cartoon-raccoon/afwm/README.md

 If you're wondering why any of this then look -- `afwm [-y|--why]`

-LOC count (according to `loc` tool): `950`
+LOC count (according to `loc` tool): `988`

 I am Rust noob.
-I started this a few days ago (heavily inspired by Lanta at first).
 I have never touched X before this.
 Pls go easy on my fragile existence.

 # Todos